 The reduction of tetrazolium salts is now widely accepted as a reliable way to examine cell proliferation.
-The yellow tetrazolium MTT (3-(4, 5-dimethylthiazolyl-2)-2, 5- diphenyltetrazolium bromide) is reduced by metabolically active cells, in parts by the action of dehydrogenase generate enzymes, to reducing equivalents such as NADH and NADPH.
+The vellow tetrazolium MTT (3-(4, 5-dimethylthiazolyl-2)-2, 5diphenyltetrazolium bromide) is reduced by metabolically active cells, in parts by the action of dehydrogenase enzymes, to generate reducing equivalents such as NADH and NADPH.
 The resulting intracellular purple formazan can be solubilized and quantified by spectrophotometric means.
 The assay measures the cell proliferation rate and conversely, when metabolic events lead to apoptosis or necrosis, the reduction in cell viability.